jquanC/TencentOpenSourceRb/task3/SM2KeyPairBC/task3_report/task3_report.md

 ![image-20220910174600154](task3_report.assets/image-20220910174600154.png)

-The instructions on the wiki are relatively brief, and further instructions (specific implementation) as follows:
+The instructions on the wiki are relatively brief, and further instructions (specific implementation) as follows[12]:

  $w:the\ window\ size$